BEYOND-thelimit/TableRobotSystem-hive/README.md

 > @Dahyun Kim \
 > @Taehun Ryu

-We utilize two sources of information to estimate the position of the robot.
-The first source is the data measured by sensors attached to the robot, and the second source is the information obtained from a camera located externally (on the ceiling).
-We perform EKF localization using the LiDAR, Encoder, and IMU sensors mounted on the robot.
-The camera employs YOLOv8 to determine the position of the robot.
+We utilize two sources of information to estimate the location of the robots.
+The first source is the location measured by sensors attached to the robot.
+In this process, We perform EKF localization using the LiDAR, Encoder, and IMU sensors mounted on the robot.
+Also, the ICP algorithm is used to get odometry information from the LiDAR sensor.
+The second is obtained from a camera located externally (on the ceiling).
+It uses YOLOv8 for object detection and tracking.

-We determine the final coordinates by performing linear interpolation using appropriate weights based on the two acquired sources of information.
+The final coordinates are determined by performing linear interpolation using appropriate weights based on the two acquired sources of information.
+The weights are expressed as a function of the reliability of the estimated robot position in the camera.

+The reason, why we use two pieces of information, is that the controller and the planner use different systems.
+The controller uses the world coordinate system, while the planner operates in the camera's frame of reference, so we needed an appropriate compromise.

 <img width="600" alt="image" src="https://github.com/BEYOND-thelimit/TableRobotSystem-hive/assets/73813854/569805f7-34b8-4c25-b772-32be5fc387ae">